 Family Dental Care of Bellevue the expertise needed to restore your dental implant.
 We have completed single tooth implants, multiple tooth implants, cantilever implants, and denture retained implants.
-Dr. Galloway and Dr. Song work with a team of oral surgeons to plan and design the placement of the titanium implant in the bone.
+Dr. Galloway and Dr. Wilson work with a team of oral surgeons to plan and design the placement of the titanium implant in the bone.
 Once the bone has integrated around the implant, our doctors will create a natural looking finished restoration.

 Please click here to view examples of our work.